-The first thing you’ll notice about the Line X is pretty thin.
-Some people hear thin and they immediately think flimsy, while others hear the same word and associate it with a sleek, space-saving design.
+The first thing you’ll notice about the Line X is it’s pretty thin.
+Some people hear thin and they immediately think flimsy, while others associate it with a sleek, space-saving design.

-If you want to tone the texture down, you can request customization and smooth down the surface, but it may appear less glossy as a result.
-Since their biggest competitor is Rhino lining, Line-X claims that a hard surface equates to more durability and wear and tear resistance.
+If you want to tone the texture down, you can request customization and smooth the surface, but it may appear less glossy as a result.
+Since their biggest competitor is Rhino lining, Line-X claims that a hard surface equates to more durability and resistance to wear and tear.

-The application process for the two products is pretty similar (as Rhino has come out with different products), so in the end, they do their job.
+The application process for the two products is pretty similar (as Rhino has come out with different products), so there’s no difference between the two in that aspect.

 Pros of Line X